TaitoUnited/npm-template/README.md

 Change the `homepage / repository / bugs` urls in `package.json`.

+## Development

+During development you probably want to test the package in a project *without* publishing it to the npm registry.

+### Local development (without docker)

-During developement it is recommended to run `npm link` command in your package repository (instead of pushing to npm during developement), and `npm link <package-name>` in another project for testing the usage.
+Run `npm link` command in your package repository, and `npm link <package-name>` in another project to link it.

 ```console
 mypackage % npm link